 Phosphorus binders will be prescribed if phosphorus cannot be controlled through diet changes alone.
 Learn more about phosphorus binders here.

-Limiting your sodium intake can be beneficial for your diabetes, your kidney disease, and your overall health.
+Limiting your sodium intake can be beneficial for diabetes, kidney disease, and overall health.
 Sodium intake has been linked to high blood pressure, which is one of the main predictors of people with diabetes developing CKD.

 One of the macronutrients, protein, has been tied to advanced kidney issues in later stages of CKD when not limited.